MdnFaruk/PS-ServiceCommander/README.md

 # PS-ServiceCommander
-*PowerShell-powered Windows service orchestration for Uvicorn, Celery & Redis stacks*
+PowerShell-powered Windows service orchestration for Uvicorn, Celery & Redis stacks.

 🚀 All-in-One Service Manager for Modern Development Stacks A PowerShell-powered CLI to orchestrate Uvicorn servers, Celery workers, Redis instances, and more with single-command simplicity